LDanielMedinaC/eduapp-backend/README.md

 ## Testing
 Make sure you include all the necessary test for your feature.
 Once your implementation is ready, verify all tests pass with `npm run test`.

+## Testing
+Make sure to add all your seeders to seeder/index.json.
+To seed the database run `npm run seed`.

 ## Tools
 Some of the tools used for this project.
 - [Markdown editor](https://pandao.github.io/editor.md/en.html)